williamhorning/williamhorning/bolt-content/hosting.md

 git clone https://github.com/williamhorning/bolt
 cd bolt
 git switch 0.5.5
-deno install -A --unstable-temporal --name bolt ./packages/bolt-cli/mod.ts bolt run
+deno install -A --unstable-temporal --name bolt ./packages/bolt/cli.ts bolt --run
 ```

 ### notes

 - don't do this in production
 - switch 0.5.5 with main to use the main branch
-- you'll need your own copy of mongodb and redis running
+- you'll need your own copy of mongodb running
-- your config file will be in the directory you use `bolt run` in
+- your config file will be in the directory you use `bolt --run` in

 # configuring bolt

-bolt looks for a config file passed using the `--config` flag passed to `bolt run`
+bolt looks for a config file passed using the `--config` flag passed to `bolt --run`
 or a `config.ts` file in the current directory. options you can pass are defined in
 the file `/packages/bolt/utils/config.ts`.